Battle of Pingxingguan: Evaluation

 Commemorative stamp issued by the People's Republic of China in July 1952 for the 15th anniversary of the War of Resistance Against Japan.

 Pingxingguan Ambush

 The 'history of the Anti-Japanese War' recorded that the 115th division wiped out a battalion of troops and destroyed 80 trucks at Caijiayu and Xiaozhai Village during the ambush on September 25.
 On the other hand, the Communists' accounts describe Pingxingguan as a typical example of Red guerrilla tactics, inspired by Mao Zedong's conceptualization of people's war.
 The victory significantly boosted Chinese morale and enhanced the Chinese Communist Party's credibility among the populace.
 CCP leaders frequently cited the battle as a demonstration of their determination and effectiveness in resisting the Japanese occupation.

+According to Professor Jiang Keshi, the basic fact of the victory in the Pingxingguan Ambush had been exaggerated over time through years of propaganda to highlight the heroism of the soldiers.
+The claim of 1,000 enemy soldiers annihilated in Chinese Communist propaganda for the ambush was the closest to the actual number of casualties (240 dead or wounded) among the propagandized battles involving Chinese Communist armies that the author had researched.
+For example, the "Five Heroes of Langya Mountain" were claimed to have annihilated 90 enemy soldiers when in fact only 1 Japanese soldier was wounded.
+The "Heroic Company of Liulaozhuang" were claimed to have annihilated 170 to 300 enemy soldiers when only 2 Japanese soldiers were actually killed.
+The Yaozhan blocking battle was claimed to have annihilated 300 to 400 enemy soldiers when in reality 2 Japanese soldiers were killed and 7 were wounded.
+The battle of Daoma Pass was claimed to have annihilated 30 to 100 enemy soldiers when only 1 Japanese soldier was lightly wounded.
+And the Yangmingbao night raid was claimed to have destroyed 24 enemy aircraft while only 1 was badly damaged, and so on.

 Overall Campaign

 The Japanese was able to occupy Pingxingguan and inflict many times more casualties on the Nationalist army.
 The 'history of the Anti-Japanese War' put the ratio of casualties between the Japanese and Nationalist armies at 1 to 13.38.
 After the battle, both sides prepared for the next stage of the battle of Taiyuan at Xinkou.
 Professor Jiang Keshi believed that the Eighth Group Army performed much better in the battle, as the 6,000 Eighth Route Army soldiers killed or wounded 240 Japanese soldiers in a day compared to the 60,000 Shanxi-Suiyuan army soldiers who killed or wounded 1,266 Japanese soldiers in a week of fighting.
 However, he also criticized the propagandizing of the ambush to the point of negating the role of the Shanxi-Suiyuan army in the battle of Pingxingguan, which also fought in bloody battles for a week at Pingxingguan and Ruyuekou.
 The Japanese army also referred to the battle of Pingxingguan against the Nationalists as a hard battle.